NoeRoussetVU/opendc/opendc-simulator/opendc-simulator-compute/src/main/java/org/opendc/simulator/compute/power/README.md

 ![alt text](Battery_design.png "")

 ## Example
-An experiment using all the policies is available in the experiment folder.
+An experiment using all three policies is available in the experiment folder.
 To run it, you can download this repository and run ExperimentCli with the following argument:

 	--experiment-path "simulation-experiment/inputs/experiments simple_experiment.json"

+The results will be placed in the output folder.
+From the battery file, you can read the following columns:

+	['timestamp' 'timestamp_absolute' 'hosts_connected' 'power_draw'  'energy_usage' 'current_capacity' 'power_demand' 'charge_supplied'  'total_charge_received' 'battery_state']

 The energy usage and carbon emissions can be shown by running the demo.py file, which will show the following figure: